Interrobang Tarot

 Support

-If you'd like to support my work, including this fine blog, there are plenty of ways to do that!
-With money, you can join the art & tarot club on Patreon, donate through Paypal, or buy yourself something nice in the shop.
-For free, comment on posts, share links with your friends, and follow me on Instagram and like and comment on posts there.
+With money: you can join the art & tarot club on Patreon, shop the shop, or donate through Paypal.
+For free: comment on posts, share links with friends, and follow, like, and comment on Instagram.
 Thanks so much!
+You're a gem!

 PATREON